Hogg Memorial Auditorium

 Building in Austin, Texas, U.S.

 Hogg Memorial Auditorium is a theater located on the University of Texas at Austin campus in Austin, Texas, United States.
 The venue was the first theater at the university's campus when it was constructed in 1933.

-Designed by French architect Paul Cret, the auditorium was named after James Stephen Hogg, the 20th governor of Texas.
+Designed by French-born Philadelphia architect Paul Cret, the auditorium was named after James Stephen Hogg, the 20th governor of Texas.

-Filmmaker Wes Anderson was a projectionist at the theater.

 The auditorium was renovated in the period 2021–2023.